vchrisb/cf-vLab-event/README.md

 Get ``status`` and ``URL``:

-    cf app vchrisb
+    cf app vLab

 Sample output:

-    Showing health and status for app vchrisb in org ORG / space SPACE as user@example.com...
+    Showing health and status for app vLab in org ORG / space SPACE as user@example.com...
     OK

     requested state: started
     instances: 1/1
     usage: 128M x 1 instances
-    urls: vchrisb.cfapps.io
+    urls: vlab.cfapps.io

          state     since                    cpu    memory          disk
     #0   running   2014-09-22 11:40:13 AM   0.0%   90.8M of 128M   168.8M of 1G

-now you should be able to access the app by ``http://vchrisb.cfapps.io/vLab`` and the admin interface by ``http://vchrisb.cfapps.io/admin``
+now you should be able to access the app by ``http://vlab.cfapps.io/vLab`` and the admin interface by ``http://vlabch.cfapps.io/admin``